nobuyuki83/ProjectTemplate_CppPython/README.md

 git submodule update --init
 ```

-Build the python module writenn in C++
+Finally, build the python module writenn in C++.
+Currently this module has just one function to write "Hello World!" to the standard output.
 ```bash
 cd my_cpp_module
 mkdir build